Momolem/CleanCode/Facade.md

 - **Use the Facade when you want to structure a subsystem into layers.**
 	Create facades to define entry points to each level of a subsystem.
 You can reduce coupling between multiple subsystems by requiring them to communicate only through facades.

 	For example, let’s return to our video conversion framework.
 It can be broken down into two layers: video- and audio-related.
 For each layer, you can create a facade and then make the classes of each layer communicate with each another via those facades.
-This approach looks very similar to the [[Mediator]] pattern.
+This approach looks very similar to the [[CleanCode/Mediator]] pattern.

 ## How to Implement
 1. Check whether it’s possible to provide a simpler interface than what an existing subsystem already provides.
 You’re on the right track if this interface makes the client code independent from many of the subsystem’s classes.